Stryker: Field reports

 Maj.
-Doug Baker, executive officer of the 5th Battalion, 20th Infantry Regiment in 3/2 said, "When you rolled out (of) the gate, you were fairly confident that the vehicle was going to take care of you… I’m familiar with what a Bradley can do.
-It’s a fantastic vehicle, but I would take a Stryker over it in Iraq any day."
+Doug Baker, executive officer of the 5th Battalion, 20th Infantry Regiment in 3/2 said, "When you rolled out the gate, you were fairly confident that the vehicle was going to take care of you… I'm familiar with what a Bradley can do.
+It's a fantastic vehicle, but I would take a Stryker over it in Iraq any day."
 Crew members of the Stryker Mobile Gun System attest to its "seamless" ability to fill the high-mobility niche between main battle tank and armored personnel carrier.

 As of 2005, the Stryker vehicle logged more than 27 million combat miles, with operational readiness rates greater than 96 percent.

 Variants

-The Stryker chassis' modular design supports a wide range of variants.
-The main chassis is the Infantry Carrier Vehicle (ICV).
+The Stryker chassis modular design supports a wide range of variants.
+The main chassis is the infantry carrier vehicle (ICV).
 The Stryker vehicles have the following variants: